Building a Crowdfunding Smart Contract

 fn target(&self) -> SingleValueMapper<BigUint>;

-is a big unsigned number, handled by the VM.
+type is a big unsigned number, handled by the VM.
 There is no need to import any library, big number arithmetic is provided for all contracts out of the box.

 Normally, smart contract developers are used to dealing with raw bytes when storing or loading values from storage.
-The MultiversX framework for Rust smart contracts makes it far easier to manage the storage, because it can handle typed values automatically.
+The MultiversX framework for Rust smart contracts makes it far easier to manage the storage because it can handle typed values automatically.

 You will now instruct the init

-method to store the amount of tokens that should be gathered, upon deployment.
+method to store the amount of tokens that should be gathered upon deployment.

-The owner of a smart contract is the account which deployed it (you).
+The owner of a smart contract is the account that deployed it (you).
 By design, your Crowdfunding smart contract will send all the donated EGLD to its owner (you), assuming the target amount was reached.
 Nobody else has this privilege, because there is only one single owner of any given smart contract.

 Here's how the init